top of page

 So now that we are a shining beacon of light, let's get to it!

-Step Five
+Step 5

-Then, I apply pressure to my chest at a slightly down angle like I'm applying my tape to see how my tissue moves.
-This is so that I can pick a good starting point that helps shape my chest how I like.
+Before actually placing the tape on my body, I take my hand and make a slight cupping shape with it.
+Then I apply pressure to my chest like I'm applying tape to see how my tissue moves so I can pick a good starting point that shapes my chest how I like.

 Even after applying probably 100 times or more, I still do this.